Code4Community/Code4Community.github.io/tutorials/express-mongodb-tutorial.md

     });
     ```

-7. In our working directory, we'll add new folder called `models` and add a new file in it called `schools.js` to represent how the school collection should look like.
+7. In our working directory, we'll add new folder called `models` and add a new file, `schools.js`, to represent how the school collection should look like.
 Since we're working in a new file, we'll need to import the mongoose module again.
-With the mongoose module imported, we can get a reference to the Schema class and define the properties for a school, compile it into a model and export the model so it can be used in other parts of the app:
+With the mongoose module imported, we can get a reference to the Schema class and define the properties for a school, compile it into a model, and export the model so it can be used in other parts of the app:
     ```js
     const mongoose = require('mongoose');
     const Schema = mongoose.Schema;